stevenls811118/whatsThere/README.md

 ## Getting started

 ```
-cd skeleton
+cd nextjs-whatsthere
 npm i
 ```

 ## Getting started with prisma

-In your skeleton file, create a `.env` file.
+In your nextjs-whatsthere file, create a `.env` file.
 In side of that file add

 ```
 DATABASE_URL="file:./dev.db"